fisadev/virtualbackground/README.md

 This is a **work in progress**, although it does work if you have all the right dependencies installed.

-No nice cli, but for now you can customize devices and other params in the last few lines of `viba.py`.

 # Installation

 ### 1. Fake webcam device